neravdoshi/DSBlog/Part1/DataRefinery.md

 * Once the upload has finished, you should see it under data asset of the project

 ### 3. Use the Data refinery tool
-* 'Click'. three dots on uploaded data and click 'refine'.
+* Click three dots on uploaded data and click `Refine`.

 ![refineProj](../images/refinedata.png)

 * The Data Refinery panel will display the us county Covid-19 data set.
-Click on the 'Profile' tab.
+Click on the `Profile`. tab.

 ![refineProj](../images/profile.png)